sodazone/ocelloids-sdk/README.md

 | `subjects`                   | Reactive subjects                         |
 | `types`                      | Extended types                            |

-The `packages/test` module includes network captured test data and mocks.
+The `packages/test/` module includes network captured test data and mocks.

 ### Apps

-The `apps` folder contains demonstration applications in the `apps/demo` directory and development support tools in the `apps/dev` directory.
+The `apps/` folder contains demonstration applications in the `apps/demo/` directory and development support tools in the `apps/dev/` directory.

-These applications include functionalities such as chain data capture, providing useful features for development and showcasing the capabilities of the Ocelloids framework.
+These applications include functionalities such as chain data capture, providing useful features for development and showcasing the capabilities of the Ocelloids SDK.

 ## Development